 Meet with an admissions counselor.

-Feel free to check out the buildings and locations related to your intended major, like the Siebel Center for Computer Science or the English Building.
-Look up your intended major’s webpage (this can be found under the “additional resources” section of your major or through a simple Google search) and check out what their department’s address is; that’s the building where you’ll probably have some of your classes!
+You can look up your intended major’s webpage (this can be found under the “additional resources” section of your major or through a simple Google search) and check out what their department’s address is; that’s the building where you’ll probably have some of your classes!

 What to Do During Downtime